mvolkmann/blog/src/rust.md

 serde_json = "1.0.60"
 ```

+Rust allows libraries to "feature-gate" some their features.
+This enables reduced compile times and generated binary sizes
+for applications that do not use all the features of a library.
-The "features" option above is required to use
+The "features" option above specifies that we wish to use
-features in a library that are "feature-gated".
-In the case of the `serde` library,
+parts of the "derive" feature of the "serde" library,
-we need things provided by the "derive" feature.
-Some libraries use this approach to
-optimize compile times and the generated binary size
-when optional parts of the library are not needed.

-For example:
+which is a gated feature.

+Here is an example of writing and reading a JSON file:

 ```rust
 use serde::{Deserialize, Serialize};